RongYu98/Play-Visualizer/README.md

 __Change Log:__

+6/2/16
+- Resizing doesn't kill everything, by finding the empirical formula -RY

 5/30/16
 - Add Players no longer needs to be constantly pressed -RY
 - Add buttons are now only change color buttons -RY